sci-visus/OpenVisus/conda/openvisus/README.md

 ```

 Otherwise keep reading.

-On Windows remeber to install "Visual Studio 2015" with C++.
+Prerequisites for windows: remeber to install "Visual Studio 2015" with C++.
+Check that both this components are installed: "Common tools for visual c++ 2015" AND "Tools and Windows XX SDK"

-First of all update your conda and make sure your python is a `conda` one:
+Install conda build components and make sure your python is a `conda` one:

 ```
 conda install conda-build